 Conditions: It is highly recommended to complete the module Chemical Physics I first.
-Frequency: each summer semester Recommended Semester: from 2.
+Frequency: each summer semester not in summer term 23 Recommended Semester: from 2.
 Minimal Duration of the Module: 1 semester[s] Contact Hours: Repeat Exams Permitted: according to the examination regulations of the study program